Raising Drug-Free Kids

 uKnowKids – An online service that helps you monitor and quickly analyze your child’s social networking and mobile phone activity, profiles, friends and much more.

-Underage Drinking: What You Should Know – An article from the Partnership for Drug-Free Kids with facts/stats on underage drinking and tips on how to talk with your children about it
+Underage Drinking: What You Should Know – An article from the Partnership for Drug-Free Kids with facts/stats on underage drinking and tips on how to talk to your children about it

 Understanding Drug & Alcohol Addiction on College Campuses – Read about reasons young adults experiment with drugs and alcohol in college and ways to encourage healthy alternatives